ThePresistence/superduper/pre_commit_framework/notes.md

 One problem you will face, if you're using the previous approach, the problem is all contributors should run this test before giving a PR.
 By making this operationalization takes lot of time.
 To make this automated **Git Hoooks** comes into the picture. **Git hooks** basically scripts that are run whenever you do certain git cli commands.
 Let's say we have a `git commit` command, after user writing this command, we can trigger a file that checks all the test, Isn't cool!

+To do this go to `cd .git/hooks` and open `pre-commit.sample` file and change the file name to `pre-commit`.
+Now we activated the pre-commit hook.
+Check the sample `pre-commit` file in current directory.